NISUN05/nippon_fund_advisor/README.md

 streamlit run nippon_fund_advisor.py
 ```

-## Deployment (Streamlit Cloud)

-1. Push this repo to GitHub.
-2. Go to [Streamlit Cloud](https://streamlit.io/cloud) and click "New App".
-3. Select the repo, set the script to `nippon_fund_advisor.py`.
-4. Deploy and you're live!

 ---

 Made with ❤️ using Streamlit